CodeYourFuture/curriculum/content/js2/blocks/ordered-data/index.md

 |   2   |      33      |
 |   3   | "Manchester" |

 Inside `profileData` we access items using an `index`.
 However, with an ordered list of items _we can't tell what each item in the list represents_.
 We only know the position of data in the array.
-We could access the item at index 3 to get `"Manchester"`: however, we don't know what `"Manchester"` tells us about the user. `"Manchester"` could be the city they currently live in, it could be their city of birth, a place where they studied in the past etc. We need to know the values but also what these pieces of data represent for the user.
+We could access the item at index 3 to get `"Manchester"`: however, we don't know what `"Manchester"` tells us about the user. `"Manchester"` could be the city they currently live in, it could be their city of birth, a place where they studied in the past etc. We need to know the values but also what these values represent about the user.

 ### Keys not indexes